protofire/solhint/docs/index.md

   -  unix
   -  visualstudio

 ### Docs

  - [List of Rules](./rules.html)
  - [Configuration](./configuration.html)
  - [Use Solhint in Your Application](./use-in-app.html)

+### Table of Contents

+* [Roadmap](../ROADMAP.md): The core project's roadmap - what the core team is looking to work on in the near future.
+* [Contributing](../CONTRIBUTING.md): The core Solhint team :heart: contributions.
+This describes how you can contribute to the Solhint Project.

 ### IDE Integrations